cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 # Carpark Input Agent

-This agent is for maintaining data and the corresponding instances in the knowledge graph (KG) regarding the weather station located in the vicinity of the CARES Lab.
+This agent is for maintaining data and the corresponding instances in the knowledge graph (KG) regarding the carparks located in Singapore.
 Its only purpose is to retrieve new data (if available) from the API and download it into the corresponding database, as well as, instantiating KG instances and connection when called for the first time.
 The agent uses the [time-series client](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) and the [remote store client](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/query/RemoteStoreClient.java) from the JPS_BASE_LIB to interact with both the KG and database.